brentgroves/repsys/research/m_z/virtualization/networking/namespaces/veths/veths_and_namespaces.md

 ```

 Ubuntu's Approach:
 While Ubuntu has moved towards nftables as the default backend for firewalls, it still provides iptables and ufw (Uncomplicated Firewall) for compatibility reasons.
+In Ubuntu 24.04 desktop iptables-nft is used by libvirt and microk8s.

 Interoperability:
 Running legacy iptables and nftables rulesets in parallel is not recommended and can lead to problems.